forhad-php/VSCode/README.md

     20. "Polacode" by "P & P"

 ___
-> **Tips for Extension 'WordPress VS Code Extension Pack';** After install this extension uninstall the extension **'WordPress VS Code Extension Pack'** itself.
+> **Tip for Extension 'WordPress VS Code Extension Pack';** After install this extension uninstall the extension **'WordPress VS Code Extension Pack'** itself.
 Then you will be allowed to uninstall the sub packages.
 Uninstall the subpackage **ACF-Snippet** coz this snippet annoyed on HTML file :angry:

-> **Tips for Extension 'Custom CSS and JS Loader';** After got a new update on vscode, "Custom CSS and JS Loader" extention could gives some error.
+> **Tip for Extension 'Custom CSS and JS Loader';** After got a new update on vscode, "Custom CSS and JS Loader" extention could gives some error.
 We can use an extension named "Fix VSCode Checksums."
 Press <kbd>CTRL</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and Enable Fix Checksums.
 Once the checksum changes are applied and VSCode is restarted, all warning about core file modifications will disappear, such as the display of [Unsupported] in the title-bar.

-> **Tips for Extension 'Line Note';** You can put hyperlinks in notes by writing #L42 or ../foo.js#L12-L15. #L12-L15 means line number 12 to 15
+> **Tip for Extension 'Line Note';** You can put hyperlinks in notes by writing #L42 or ../foo.js#L12-L15. #L12-L15 means line number 12 to 15
 ___

 ## Visual Studio Code Theme :